Black Women Are Leading The Charge To Take Back The Cannabis Industry

+Unbothered’s High Impact is rewriting the rules of wellness, wealth, and weed with real and dynamic conversations that put Black women at the centre.
+This series was originally published on Refinery29 US.

-Cannabis advocate and entrepreneur Dasheeda Dawson has been fighting for the legalization of marijuana in New York for years.
-And on March 31, part of her goal was actualized when New York Governor Andrew Cuomo signed a bill to legalize recreational marijuana across the state, making New York the 15th state to have legalized the plant (Virginia and New Mexico followed soon after, bringing the weed legalization tally to 17 states, Washington, D.C. and Guam).
+Cannabis advocate and entrepreneur Dasheeda Dawson has been fighting for the legalisation of marijuana in New York for years.
+And on 31st March, part of her goal was actualised when New York Governor Andrew Cuomo signed a bill to legalise recreational marijuana across the state, making New York the 15th US state to have legalised the plant (Virginia and New Mexico followed soon after, bringing the weed legalisation tally to 17 states, Washington, D.C. and Guam).
 In a historic move, the New York law includes automatic expungement of previous marijuana convictions.
 And, according to The New York Times, 40% of tax revenue from marijuana sales will be poured into Black and brown communities, in which many have been disproportionately targeted with severe prison sentences.
 Under the new law, those with past convictions will also be able to participate in the new legal market.

 Advertisement